-Once someone becomes your customer, the relationship should never be over.
+Once someone becomes your customer, you don't want the relationship to ever be over.

 Whenever a customer sees a new blog post you release, or gets an email about your latest new product or a promotion, it assures them that they've found an online store they can stick with for the long haul.

 For example, Flight Media sends out a weekly newsletter that outlines all the new blogs, videos, soon-to-come podcasts, and other news we have to share.

 Every week, we have customers emailing us about what they loved about a particular piece of content or asking questions about how we’re implementing it for their campaigns.

 And every time, we get to feel like heroes when we explain that it’s nothing we aren’t already doing for them!
 Score.

 Creating content on a regular basis is challenging.
 But it’s essential if you want to:

 Whether you create the content or you outsource…